Isabelo de los Reyes: Marriage and family

 In 1884, at the age of 20, de los Reyes married Josefa Sevilla, the daughter of Gregorio Sevilla, the capitan of Malabon.
 He and his wife had ten children.
 His wife died of illness in 1897 while he was in Bilibid prison.

 In late December 1898, he married María Ángeles López Montero (the daughter of a retired Spanish infantry colonel) in Madrid, also in a Roman Catholic ceremony.
 She died in 1910 while giving birth to their ninth child.

 De los Reyes' last marriage in 1912 was to the 18-year-old María Lim, a mestiza de sangley from Tondo.
 They married in the independent Aglipayan Church.
 They also had several children before María also died in childbirth in 1923.
 Before her death, she had asked that they be married according to the Roman Catholic rite, to which de los Reyes agreed.

 With his own family spanning Roman Catholic and Aglipayan traditions, de los Reyes was tolerant of religious diversity among his children.
-Isabelo de los Reyes Jr. (1900–1971), a son from his second marriage with Lopez and whom he shares the same death day with at October 10, although baptized Roman Catholic, was ordained an Aglipayan priest and later became Obispo Máximo IV of the Church for 25 years, also widely known as the "Father of Ecumenism in the Philippines".
+His namesake Isabelo de los Reyes Jr. (1900–1971), a son from his second marriage with Lopez and whom he shares the same death day with at October 10, although baptized Roman Catholic, was ordained an Aglipayan priest and later became Obispo Máximo IV of the Church for 25 years.
+De los Reyes Jr. is also widely known as the "Father of Ecumenism in the Philippines".
 His daughters Ángeles, Elisa, and Elvira also from his second marriage, along with Crescencia from his third marriage, became professed nuns in the Roman Catholic Church.

 De los Reyes was married and widowed three times, siring a total of 27 children.
-He survived all his wives and fifteen of his remaining children.
+He survived all his wives.